sjkilts/tinc/_posts/2023-08-16-superficial-you-essay.md

 medium: 'watercolor, ink'
 img: /media/under-standing.jpg
 ---
+see it’s a narssicisitic nation
+the you essay
+rape culture as a strategy
+let’s make it go away

 do u under stand

 to put a disclaimer about appropriate use  of content or an age warning